What is Neurodiversity?

 Given the better understanding of neurodiversity, medical and psychological attitudes have also shifted from one of treatment to support.
 Helping to accommodate neurodiverse people’s needs, and better enable them to navigate the world has taken precedence.

 This understanding approach has made its way into the business world too.
-Many companies have now realised there are some very real benefits to hiring neurodiverse people, and cultivating a supportive culture around them.
+Many companies have now realised there are very real benefits to hiring neurodiverse people, and cultivating a supportive culture around them.
+It’s certainly something every recruiter or HR manager should consider in relation to an overall hiring strategy, such as the hiring process framework we recommend in our Ultimate Hiring Guide.

 The Benefits of a Neurodiverse Workplace